a-sit-plus/modulator/README.md

 _modulator_ works its magic in consuming projects even less obtrusively:
 Just apply the modulator Gradle plugin in consumers and the carrier dependencies as regular `api` or `implementation` dependencies.
-No other changes are required to the buildscript
+No other changes are required to the buildscript.

 ```kotlin
 //build.gradle.kts of consuming project